-This will be your roadmap and how you’ll gauge the success of your content.
+These will be your road-map, and how you’ll gauge the success of your content.

-Identify various types of content you’ll create, key performance indicators, and your marketing goals for each of them.
-For example, will your organization use downloadable guides as a lead-gen tool, and if so what are your expectations for how this content will perform in terms of conversions and click throughs?
+Identify various types of content you’ll create, key performance indicators (KPIs), and your marketing goals for each of them.
+For example, will your organization use downloadable guides as a lead-gen tool, and if so, what are your expectations for how this content will perform in terms of conversions and click-throughs?
 What about content meant to increase brand awareness, drive traffic to your site, or improve customer retention?
 What metrics will you align with each of these content types to determine whether your organization is getting a return on its investment?

-Every brand should know who their target customer is.
+Every brand should know who their target customers are.
 Use all your market research and internal data to craft detailed customer personas for the audiences you want to reach.
-Each persona should include demographic information like the age, gender, household income, and occupation of the customer, and behavioral information about that customer’s values, preferences, and needs.
+Each persona should include demographic information like the age, gender, household income, and occupation of the type of customer, and behavioral information about that type’s values, preferences, and needs.

-Taking the time to thoroughly develop each persona will give you more visibility into who you’re targeting, so you can create content specifically for that customer or audience segment.
+Taking the time to thoroughly develop each persona will give you more visibility into who you’re targeting, so you can create content specifically for that type of customer or audience segment.

-Once you’ve crafted your customer personas, outline their journey.
-What steps do they take along their path to purchase and what content can you create to move them further down the funnel?
+Once you’ve crafted your customer personas, outline their journeys.
+What steps do they take along their path to purchase, and what content can you create to move them further down the pipeline?

 With journey maps, it’s critical to understand how customers engage with your brand on each channel.
-Trace this journey yourself as if you were the customer and brainstorm content at each stage of the journey that will help to convert or retain them.
-What pain points do you notice along this journey?
+Trace this journey yourself as if you were the customer, and brainstorm content at each stage of the journey that will help to convert or retain them.
+What pain-points do you notice along this journey?
 What questions would you have about your brand’s products or services if you were the customer?
-Think about all these things and create content that aligns with your considerations.
+Think about these things and create content that aligns with your considerations.

 Every brand has a voice and a tone.
 A leading software company might be authoritative and knowledgeable, while a fashion brand might be casual and sassy.

 Your company’s voice should align with the brand’s image in the marketplace, and the content you create must reflect that.
-Brand guidelines, often referred to as a brand bible or style guide, are the perfect way to capture all these intangibles.
+Brand guidelines, often referred to as a brand bible or style guide, are the perfect way to capture the tone and message of your brand in one place.
 These guidelines also make sure everyone on your team — and anyone you enlist to help you create content and execute your strategy — is on the same page.
 It ensures consistency, so that every piece of content feels like it’s coming from the same voice and the same brand.

-And once you’ve done all this strategic work, it’s time to get down to tactics.
+Once you’ve done the strategic work, it’s time to get down to tactics.
 An editorial calendar is crucial for this.

-This calendar can be a spreadsheet.
-It can be a plain document.
-Or even use project management software.
+Your calendar can be on a spreadsheet, a plain document, or even some project management software.
 But whatever format it takes, it must outline what kind of content you’ll create, when you’ll create it, who owns it, and key deliverables along the way.
-A lot of inputs will go into creating this calendar, including upcoming events, your company’s quarterly business goals, new product launches, sales pipeline, and more.
-Coordinate with the necessary teams to get the information you need and align your content with your company’s focus to make what you produce even more timely and relevant.
+A lot of inputs will go into creating this calendar, including upcoming events, your company’s quarterly business goals, new product launches, your sales pipeline, and more.
+Coordinate with the necessary teams to get the information you need, and align your content with your company’s focus to make what you produce even more timely and relevant.

-Chances are if you just post content on your site or company blog no one will see it — unless you’re already generating steady traffic.
-Email newsletters, social promotions, cross-linking, and even third-party publishing should all be part of your content distribution strategy.
+Chances are, if you just post content on your site or company blog, no one will see it — unless you’re already generating steady traffic.
+Newsletters, social promotions, cross-linking, and even third-party publishing should all be part of your content distribution strategy.

 Even good content requires promotion, so figure out how much of your marketing budget you need to dedicate to pay-to-play platforms like Facebook and Twitter.
 Though we all love organic reach and earned media, your content likely will need some paid promotion behind it to get it in front of the right audience.
 Make sure you allocate enough resources, whether that’s budget or manpower, to have a promotion plan for every piece of content you produce.

 Last but not least, you need a way to measure your success.
-Yes, you’ll already have your marketing objectives in place, but you’ll also need analytics to track content performance and get a more complete view of how current and potential customers engage with your content.
-Determine key metrics you need to track and how you can roll up all this data into daily, weekly, or monthly reports to track your progress and course correct where necessary to improve content performance.
+You’ll already have your marketing objectives in place, but you’ll also need analytics to track content performance and get a more complete view of how current and potential customers engage with your content.
+Determine key metrics you need to track, and how you can roll up all this data into daily, weekly, or monthly reports.
+Track your progress and course-correct to improve content performance.

-Content marketing is part art, part science, but with the right strategy you can master it.
+Content marketing is a balancing act, but with the right tools, you can master it.